-Inquest into Peaches Geldof Death Reveals True Cause of Death
+Inquest into Peaches Geldof Death Reveals Heroin Overdose

 It has been three full months since Peaches Geldof, prominent model and TV personality was found dead in her home.
 Geldof originally made a name for herself in television, when she began writing a political column in the popular British publication, The Daily Telegraph.
 In 2005, her documentary, “Peaches Geldof: Teen America” took her to even greater heights, and she was consequently recognized by ‘Tatler’ as one of the most popular fashion icons of 2006.

 On April 7th, the popular TV presenter, was found dead in her home at Wrotham in Kent.
 Law enforcement officials, upon finding large amounts of drug paraphernalia at her home, suspected that the model had died of an overdose.
-However, it was only recently that these suspicions were confirmed by the coroner’s report.
+The suspicions were subsequently confirmed by the coroner’s toxicology report.
 Upon hearing of her death, her father, Bob Geldof, immediately issued a statement speaking of the family’s grief and surprise.
-Peaches Geldof was the wife of Thomas Cohen, and mother to two young sons, Phaedra and Astala.
-Geldof passed away at the young age of 25.
+Peaches Geldof was the wife of Thomas Cohen, and was the mother to two young sons, Phaedra and Astala.
+She passed away at the young age of 25.
 It has been three months since the passing of the popular socialite, but the latest report from pathologist, Peter Jerreat has confirmed that Geldof had succumbed to heroin overdose.
-The 25 year old’s body was found with a number of puncture marks on her wrists, elbows and thumbs, suggesting that she was suffering from heroin addiction.
+Her body was found with a number of puncture marks on her wrists, elbows and thumbs, suggesting that she was suffering from heroin addiction.

 Her husband Thomas Cohen, commenting on her death, released a statement, saying that the couple did consume heroin, mostly at nights when the children were asleep.
 He also stated that Geldof had previously sought treatment to combat her addiction, and had been doing so for over two years.
 Cohen continued by saying that he was of the belief that Geldof had completely rid herself of the addiction by November.